okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-sign-in-email/main/react/integrationsteps.md

 Store these tokens for future requests and redirect the user to the default page after a successful sign-up attempt.

-> **Note:** In other use cases where additional sign-in authenticators are required, the user needs to choose and verify all required authenticators before `IdxTransaction.status` of `SUCCESS` is returned.
+> **Note:** In other use cases where additional sign-in authenticators are required, the user must choose and verify all required authenticators before `IdxTransaction.status` of `SUCCESS` is returned.